Paul V. McNutt: Later years

 McNutt loyally supported Roosevelt in 1940 and was given added responsibilities at the FSA in managing defense-related health and safety programs.
 In 1942, Roosevelt appointed him chairman of the War Manpower Commission, which was charged with planning to balance the labor needs of agriculture, industry and the armed forces, but the position carried little real power.
 While in this capacity, McNutt publicly urged "the extermination of the Japanese in toto".
 When asked for clarification, McNutt indicated that he was referring to the Japanese people as a whole—not just the Japanese military—"for I know the Japanese people."
 In a further qualification one week after the original statement, McNutt stated that the comments reflected his personal views and not official U.S. government policy.

 McNutt was among 12 nominated at the 1944 Democratic National Convention to serve as Roosevelt's running mate in the presidential election that year, receiving one vote.
 After Japan's surrender in 1945, President Harry S. Truman sent him back to the Philippines for a second tour as high commissioner.
-Following Philippine independence on July 4, 1946, McNutt served as America's first ambassador to the islands, a post he left in 1947 to take up law practice in New York and Washington, D.C.
+Following Philippine independence on July 4, 1946, McNutt served as America's first ambassador to the islands, a post he left in 1947 to take up law practice in New York City and Washington, D.C.
 After serving as ambassador, he also chaired the Philippine-American Trade Council, a business organization, and was a director of several firms in Manila.
 McNutt's prominence was demonstrated by his appearance on the covers of Life and Time magazines in 1939 when he returned from the Philippines, and on a Time cover in 1942 when he took the chair of the War Manpower Commission.

 In 1950, McNutt became chairman of the board of United Artists Corporation.
 His involvement with the company was short-lived, as he and his management team stepped aside in favor of Arthur B. Krim and Robert Benjamin within less than a year.

 Personal life and death

 While in Texas, he met and married his wife, Kathleen.
 He was discharged as a major in 1919, and later joined the reserves, where he rose to the rank of colonel.

 McNutt fell ill in 1955 and decided to travel on a cruise to the Philippines to recover in the warm climate after a surgery.
 His condition only worsened and after arriving in Manila he flew to New York for better care.
-He died March 24, 1955 in New York City, aged 63, and is buried in Arlington National Cemetery.
+He died March 24, 1955, in New York City, aged 63, and is buried in Arlington National Cemetery.

 Paul V. McNutt Quadrangle, a residence hall complex at Indiana University Bloomington, is named for him and has a bust of him in the front foyer of the main building.